THE RESURRECTION OF JESUS CHRIST

 St. Paul to the Romans 10:9

 Thomas Aquinas further discussed Christ's new manner of existence, that he had a glorified body.
 St. Thomas reasoned that Christ rose with a true body, for, in order for it to be a true Resurrection, it was necessary for his same body to be united with his soul.
 And we read in Luke that he ate a piece of baked fish in front of his disciples during his appearance in Jerusalem (Luke 24:43)!
 But he had a glorified body from his Resurrection, as St Paul relates, "if there is a natural body, there is also a spiritual body" (I Corinthians 15:44).

 Luke 24 contains four major scenes: the empty tomb (Luke 24:1-12), his presence on the journey to Emmaus (13-35), the appearance to his disciples in Jerusalem (36-49), and the Ascension of Christ (50-53).
 After the women and Peter had discovered the empty tomb, Christ appeared to two forlorn disciples on the road to Emmaus.
 They did not recognize him until at dinner, "he was at table with them, took the bread, blessed and broke it, and gave it to them" (24:30).
-Reminiscent of the Last Supper and the feeding of the multitude (9:10-17) and the Last Supper (22:14-20), the disciples recognized Christ, and at this point he suddenly vanished.
+Reminiscent of the Feeding of the Multitude (9:10-17) and the Last Supper (22:14-20), the disciples recognized Christ, but at this point he suddenly vanished.
 As with us today, Christ was "made known to them in the breaking of the bread."